Asher978/Project-1-GA/proposal.md

 ## Initial thoughts on game structure

-(Write out what challenges you expect to encounter, or ideas you want to come up with)
 * Logic / Algoritham behind collision
   *  collision of laser cannon and the enemy ship
   *  collision of the user ship to the enemy ship